ipfs-force-community/damocles/docs/example/Example-1.md

 sealing.allowed_miners=[35201]
 sealing.allowed_sizes=["32GiB"]

-# store path <The name should be the same as that configured in venus-sector-manager>
+# store path <The name should be the same as that configured in damocles-manager>
 [[attached]]
 name="calib-t035201-sectors"
 location="/data/calib-t035201-sectors"